Balao-class submarine: Cancellations

-A total of 125 U.S. submarines were cancelled during World War II, all but three between 29 July 1944 and 12 August 1945.
+In total, 125 U.S. submarines were cancelled during World War II, all but three between 29 July 1944 and 12 August 1945.
 The exceptions were three Tench-class boats, cancelled 7 January 1946.
-References vary considerably as to how many of these were Balaos and how many were Tenches.
-Some references simply assume all submarines numbered after SS-416 were Tench class; however, Trumpetfish (SS-425) and Tusk (SS-426) were completed as Balaos.
-This yields 10 cancelled Balao-class, SS-353-360 and 379–380.
+References vary considerably as to how many of these were Balao and how many were Tench boats.
+Some references simply assume all submarines numbered after SS-416 were Tench class; however, Trumpetfish (SS-425) and Tusk (SS-426) were completed as Balaos.Gardiner and Chesneau, pp. 145-147 This yields 10 cancelled Balao-class, SS-353-360 and 379–380.
 The Register of Ships of the U. S. Navy differs, considering every submarine not specifically ordered as a Tench to be a Balao, and further projecting SS-551-562 as a future class.
 This yields 62 cancelled Balao class, 51 cancelled Tench class, and 12 cancelled future class.
 Two of the cancelled Balao-class submarines, Turbot (SS-427) and Ulua (SS-428), were launched incomplete and served for years as experimental hulks at Annapolis and Norfolk, Virginia.
-The cancelled hull numbers, including those launched incomplete, were SS-353-360 (Balao), 379–380 (Balao), 427–434 (Balao), 436–437 (Tench), 438–474 (Balao), 491–521 (Tench), 526-529 (Tench), 530–536 (Balao), 537-550 (Tench), and 551-562 (future).
+The cancelled hull numbers, including those launched incomplete, were SS-353–360 (Balao), 379–380 (Balao), 427–434 (Balao), 436–437 (Tench), 438–474 (Balao), 491–521 (Tench), 526–529 (Tench), 530–536 (Balao), 537–550 (Tench), and 551–562 (future).

 Service history

 World War II

 The Balaos began to enter service in mid-1943, as the many problems with the Mark 14 torpedo were being solved.
 They were instrumental in the Submarine Force's near-destruction of the Japanese merchant fleet and significant attrition of the Imperial Japanese Navy.
 One of the class, Archerfish, brought down what remains the largest warship sunk by a submarine, the Shinano (59,000 tons).
 Tang, the highest-scoring of the class, sank 33 ships totaling 116,454 tons, as officially revised upward in 1980.

 Nine Balaos were lost in World War II, while two US boats were lost in postwar accidents.
 In foreign service, one in Turkish service was lost in a collision in 1953, one in Peruvian service was lost in a collision in 1988, and Catfish was sold to the Argentinian Navy.
 She was renamed the ARA Santa Fe (S-21) and was lost in the 1982 Falklands War after being damaged, when she sank while moored pierside.
 Santa Fe was refloated and disposed of a few years after the war by being taken out to deep water and scuttled.

 Additionally, Lancetfish, commissioned but incomplete and still under construction, flooded and sank pierside at the Boston Navy Yard on 15 March 1945, after a yard worker mistakenly opened the inner door of an aft torpedo tube that already had the outer door open.
-No personnel were lost in the accident and she was raised, decommissioned, and never completed or repaired.
-Her 42 days in commission is the record for the shortest commissioned service of any USN submarine.
+No personnel were lost in the accident and she was raised, decommissioned, and never completed or repaired.Friedman through 1945, p.
+297 Her 42 days in commission is the record for the shortest commissioned service of any USN submarine.
 Postwar, she was laid up in the Reserve Fleet until stricken in 1958 and scrapped in 1959.